AnastasisGi/CV/README.md

 - Teamwork: At my current position, I am the only senior export operator in my department.
 This means I manage my own schedule.
 However, I am part of a chain which is heavily dependent on each link trusting the next one to get the work done.
 I have covered for gaps at different departments until replacement was found, covered weekend shifts or helped in logistical operations (warehouse).

--Highly motivated: Although I am established in my career and I have extensive experience in my field, I am longing to learn, expand and develop.
+- Highly motivated: Although I am established in my career and I have extensive experience in my field, I am longing to learn, expand and develop.
 I left Greece with the hope to gain not just professional experience but life lessons.
 I am not afraid of being challenged or working under stress.
 I want to keep learning and hope to use my current experience to help me transition into software development and into a more creative, expanding field within a constantly developing industry.

 ## Education